jkpld/SDC_ND_P3_Behavioral_Cloning/README.md

 **Training:**
 I split the data into 80/20 training/validation sets.
 I then fit the network with the adam optimizer for 5 epochs.
 Each epoch went through all the training images using batches of 64 frames, and the data was shuffled between each epoch.

+### Result

+The car successfully stays on the road for both tracks; however, on track 1, the car oscillates back and forth a bit.
+I found that if I trained the network for a few extra epochs that the oscillation amplitude decreases, but the car no longer stays on the road in track two.
+So further modification of either the network, the parameters, or the training data would be necessary to get smooth driving on both tracks.

 ### Summary
 I used an Inception based CNN to train a car to drive _both_ of the Udacity Simulator tracks without any tire leaving the road.
 I used translation, rotation, flipping, and the addition of fake shadows to augment the data I collected, and I used a local brightness correction for normalizing the images.